LexouDuck/website/pages/maths/index.md

 # Maths

-Here are the projects I worked that relate to mathematics.
+Here are some of the projects I worked on, which relate to mathematics.

+%%% folder